sqlite/sqlite/doc/tcl_extension_intro.md

 When entered without any argument(s) from the shell execution environment, the .tcl command has the same effect as .. by itself.
-(footnote:
-When run from the Tcl execution environment with no arguments, it acts as a no-op rather than entering a recursive REPL.)
+(^When run from the Tcl execution environment with no arguments, .tcl acts as a no-op rather than entering a recursive REPL.)
 With arguments, it will read file content into the Tcl interpreter just as Tcl's source command would.
 This may be useful for getting the Tcl execution environment